 Informational Programs for Site Staff Conducting Clinical Research

-This is an informational program focused on describing the basic concepts of Clinical Research in accordance with the ICH Guideline for Good Clinical Practice: Consolidated Guidance (E6).
+The program describes the basic concepts of clinical research in accordance with the ICH Guideline for Good Clinical Practice: Consolidated Guidance (E6).

 Principal Investigator Oversight Informational Program

 Informational program outlining the basic components related to Principal Investigator oversight of clinical trials

 Overview of the purpose and activities of the IRB/IEC and the Investigator’s responsibilities in accordance with ICH-GCP.
 Describes the process of informed consent and the responsibilities of the Investigator when obtaining informed consent.

 A review of the terms source data and source documents.
 Describes the key attributes of source documents, the intent of ALCOA and CCEA and describes the appropriate processes for creating, maintaining and storing source documents.

 ICH E6 R2 Update Source Documentation

 Describes the requirements for Clinical Study essential documents.
 Describes the type of essential documents collected for a Clinical Study during the different study phases.